BigWhaleLabs/seal-hub-prover/docs/aws.md

 8. Note the prover URL that will be displayed in the end, this is the URL you will use at [SealHub](https://hub.sealc.red)

-> ⚠️ Don't forget to terminate the instance after you generated the ZK proof so that you don't get a surprise bill from AWS.
+> ⚠️ Don't forget to terminate the instance after you generated the ZK proof so that you don't get a surprise bill from AWS